All Episodes

 She kept reading the book.

-How could you do that?
+And somebody sitting next to her, how could you do that?

-I've seen this.
+He said, look, I've seen this.

-You've been married to the guy 42 years, I've seen this all my life.
+I've seen this all my life.

-I knew how this was gonna end.
+I knew how this was going to end.

 So Bob Hayden was on Fox today.

-We got a couple sound bites.
+We got a couple soundbites.

-They asked him to describe what he saw on this flight was Northwest Flight 720 last Saturday.
+First question from E.D.
+Hill, they asked him to describe what he saw on this flight was Northwest Flight 720 last Saturday.

-So uh I immediately uh changed seats with the kid next to me and took the aisle seat, and then I walked the back of the all the way from that seat to the back of the plane because I thought it might be a diversion, it might be some something coming from the back of the plane while we were all watching this.
+And then I walked all the way from that seat to the back of the plane because I thought it might be a diversion.

-And I looked at every person's face, didn't really see anything uh too uh worrisome.
+And I looked at every person's face.

-So you went to the flight attendant and you said, Look, if anything happens, you give me a signal.
+So you went to the flight attendant and you said, look, if anything happens, you give me a signal.

 At that point, you'd already talked to the guy next to you, who it turns out was an ex-Marine, and he says, I'll help you.